RoxyRhHg/llm-for-zotero/README.md

   Markdown folders such as Obsidian and Logseq.
 - Enable Agent Mode for library-wide read, search, tagging, metadata, import, note-editing, and organization workflows.
+- Search the current public web and read relevant pages with Tavily, with source links attached to the answer.
 - Use your preferred backend: API keys, local models, ChatGPT WebChat, Codex App Server, or Claude Code.